 I've been a long time fan of Google Chrome.
 It's the default browser on my office computer (Windows XP) and until recently the default browser on all my Macs.
 But that may be about to change.

-Well … extension mostly but also Chrome sync.
+I mostly like the browser extensions but also Chrome sync.
 I have the Shareaholic extension for the quick sharing web sites to Twitter, Facebook and Google+.
-Another extension provides one click saving of long read articles to Pocket and one more shortens web site addresses using the Google URL shortener.
-There are a bunch more extension1 but all are for improving my browsing experience.
+Another extension provides a one-click saving of long-read articles to Pocket, and one more shortens web site addresses using the Google URL shortener.
+There is a bunch more extension1, but all are for improving my browsing experience.
 It’s to find new extension via the Chrome Web Store.

 Google Chrome is also fast.
 Faster than Firefox.
 Faster than Internet Explorer.
 Faster than Safari.
 At least until OS X 10.8 was released.

 Safari had nothing like this until recently.
 I installed OS X 10.8 (Mountain Lion) earlier this week and with it came a new version of Safari.
-Apple added some new features that make sharing easier and a limited sort of cloud sync called iCloud Tabs.
+Apple added some new features that make sharing more accessible and a limited sort of cloud sync called iCloud Tabs.

 iCloud Tabs shows the web pages you have open on all your other devices, so you can see all your pages on your iPad, iPhone, iPod touch, and Mac, and pick up browsing wherever you left off.
 Safari now saves web pages — not just links — in your Reading List.
 So you can get caught up on any device, even when you can’t connect to the Internet.

-The iCloud Tab feature won’t be feature complete until after iOS 6 ships later this fall but clearly it offers the same feature as Chrome.
+The iCloud Tab feature won't be feature complete until after iOS 6 ships later this fall, but it offers the same functionality as Chrome.
 I could start a browsing session in Mobile Safari and continue that session later in desktop Safari on my iMac.

 Apple added a global social sharing feature to the core of OS X 10.8.
 You’ll find the Share button throughout OS X Mountain Lion including the Finder, Mail and Safari.